philipturner/molecular-renderer/Documentation/other-documentation.md

 A new API function, `application.stop()`, prevents the next run loop from happening.
 Functions called during the current loop iteration (before `stop()` is called) still work the same. `application.present()` forwards one final render command to the GPU, which will be handled in the `handler` before the backend fully shuts down.
 Finally, `application.run()` exits the scope of its closure and the calling program resumes.
 The user can perform custom cleanup processes without relying on intentional program crashes (`exit(0)` and `fatalError`).

-## Ambient Occlusion Sample Count

-The most computationally intensive part of rendering is estimating the degree of self-shadowing, or how "occluded" / crowded a location is.
-A place wedged between two atoms should appear darker than an unobstructed surface exposed directly to open space.
-In practice, this is achieved by randomly choosing a set of ray directions, then following the rays until they hit a nearby surface.

-A default of 7 secondary rays results in sufficient quality for any general use case.
-However, in cases prone to high divergence (non-uniform control flow, disorder or random memory access patterns), GPU performance may degrade so much that the FPS target cannot be reached.
-Divergence happens more often in regions far away from the camera.
-At large distances, each atom appears smaller, which (long story short) means higher divergence.

-There is a highly tuned heuristic that reduces the sample count to 3, at a certain distance from the user.
-This particular case can afford lower rendering quality anyway.
-This heuristic will be implemented in the acceleration structure PR.

-## Atom Count Limitation

-In its current state, the cross-platform Molecular Renderer lacks an acceleration structure to speed up ray-sphere intersections.
-Therefore, the compute cost of rendering scales linearly with the atom count.
-Until an acceleration structure is implemented, you can try tweaking a few settings to render as many atoms as possible.
+## Rendering Performance

 The time to render a frame is a multiplication of many variables.
 Like the Drake Equation, changing a few by 2x could change the end result by 10x.
-The code base has always been tested at a "reasonable" window size for general applications, but you can squint at a 480x480 window for structures in the 100&ndash;1000 atom range.
+Users can tune these variables to render as many pixels as possible, while still producing one frame per display refresh period.

 | Multiplicative Factor | Explanation |
 | --------------------- | ----------- |